jdlph/MIOCSV/README.md

 Besides, we would like to thank Dr. Wuping Xin again for his valuable suggestions and comments towards this project, which lead to improvement in both its appearance and performance.

-[^6]: We enhance it with double quote support, which is common in CSV files.
+[^6]: We enhance it with support for double quotes, which are common in CSV files.